 - a description of the type of property you are looking for

-The more information about your property, and photographs, that you provide, the more interest you may receive from other tenants who want to exchange.
+The more information about your property, and photographs, that you provide, the more interest you might receive from other tenants who want to exchange.

 Once you have registered, you will have the opportunity to search for properties all over the country including your local area.
 You can choose the type of property you would like to move into and the location where you would like to move to.